-- Loss of consortium: This is a legal phrase for the loss of physical companionship from a partner or spouse.
-You may be entitled for these damages if you or a passenger in your car was hurt in a way that harmed your relationship.
+- Loss of consortium: This is a legal phrase for losing physical companionship from a partner or spouse.
+You may be entitled to these damages if you or a passenger in your car was hurt in a way that harmed your relationship.

 - Loss of enjoyment: You may discover that your injuries make it more difficult to engage in the activities you used to love or to carry on with your daily routine.
 If you are unable to participate in daily activities or pastimes that you used to love, you may be entitled to compensation for your losses.